Rural Health

 Access to Health Information Technology Training Programs at the Community College Level

-Examines health information technology (HIT) workforce training programs in community colleges to better understand how these programs may be reaching underserved populations with limited access to training.
+Examines health information technology (HIT) workforce training programs in community colleges to better understand how these programs may be reaching populations with limited access to training.
 Identifies barriers faced by these programs to help HIT training programs strengthen the HIT workforce in rural areas.

 Author(s): Susan M. Skillman, Davis G. Patterson, C. Holly A. Andrilla, Susan Fenton, Caitlin Morrison